Moonshake (song): Composition

 Rob Young, Can's biographer, placed "Moonshake" alongside "She Brings the Rain" from Soundtracks and "Sing Swan Song" from Ege Bamyasi in the band's "catalogue of perfectly formed pop songs", incorporating "elements of rock convention and erasing any sense of cliché around them".
 "Moonshake" is the only track on Future Days that features the motorik rhythm propagated by the band on their previous albums.

 Reception and legacy

 John Peel, reviewing the single for Sounds, described it as "great", but felt its chances to become a hit were "roughly comparable to his chances of being asked to join Ivy Benson's All-Girl Orchestra on harp".
 In 2017, Vices Drew Millard described "Moonshake" as "pre-punk-post-punk sugar rush", relieving "all the meandering that comes before it [on Future Days]" and slipping away just as it begins.

 Can incorporated the melody of "Moonshake" into "Don't Say No", the first song from their 1977 album Saw Delight.

-The British experimental rock/post-rock band Moonshake takes its name from this song.
+The British experimental rock/post-rock band Moonshake took their name from this song.